radadiyamohit81/radadiyamohit81/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Natural Language Processing
-- 🌱 I’m currently learning Django and GUI for Data Science
+- 🌱 I’m currently learning Data Science
 - 👯 I’m looking to collaborate on Data Science Project
 - 🤔 I’m looking for internship opportunity
 - 💬 Ask me anything related to Data Science Field